3 ways to add numbered headings to your Confluence pages

 What are the drawbacks of manually numbered headings?

-Because these numbers won't automatically update when a new section gets added, moved or deleted, headings might end up in the wrong order or even without a number.
-If you collaborate with others on Confluence pages, manually numbered headings can become difficult to maintain.
+Because these numbers won't automatically update when a new section gets added, moved or deleted, headings can end up in the wrong order or even without a number.

-- Your content isn't likely to be updated when you've finished writing it
+- Your content isn't likely to be updated after you've finished writing it.

 However, you might want a different solution if you're collaborating on content, have pages with many headings, or want the peace of mind that you won't need to monitor the pages.

-2. Automatically number your headings with Confluence add-ons
+2. Automatically number your headings with Numbered Headings

-Want to put your time and energy towards more meaningful work?
-Luckily, some Confluence macros automatically keep your heading numbering up to date.
-You'll never need to double-check headings when your page content changes.
+Want to save time and ensure accuracy?
+The Numbered Headings macro automatically keeps your heading numbering up to date.
+You’ll never need to double-check sequences when your page content changes.

 The Numbered Headings macro makes structuring pages a breeze